mikrono/tModLoaderWiki_kr_ko/GlobalNPC.md

 ### public virtual void GetChat(NPC npc, ref string chat)

 Allows you to modify the chat message of any town NPC that the player talks to.

+### public virtual void SetupShop(int type, Chest shop, ref int nextSlot)

+Allows you to add items to a town NPC's shop.
+The type parameter is the type of the NPC that this shop belongs to.
+Add an item by setting the defaults of shop.item[nextSlot] then incrementing nextSlot.
+In the end, nextSlot must have a value of 1 greater than the highest index in shop.item that contains an item.
+If you want to remove an item, you will have to be familiar with programming.

+### public virtual void SetupTravelShop(int[] shop, ref int nextSlot)

+Allows you to add items to the travelling merchant's shop.
+Add an item by setting shop[nextSlot] to the ID of the item you are adding then incrementing nextSlot.
+In the end, nextSlot must have a value of 1 greater than the highest index in shop that represents an item ID.
+If you want to remove an item, you will have to be familiar with programming.